Do I Need a Contractor Website or Is It Just a Fancy Business Card?

 Let’s say a potential client can’t sleep.
 They go to the fridge at 12am and see every fridge magnet from every local tradie, but it’s after-hours so those don’t help.
 But when they sit down to pass the time on their phone they CAN research your business online.
 A website means you can attract site visitors and leads while you sleep.

-#9 – Your site displays reviews and testimonials
+#9 – Your website displays reviews and testimonials

 84% of people trust reviews as much as recommendations from friends and family.
 You’ve probably read a review online for a new tool, or a service you’re curious about.
 Tons of 5-star reviews makes you feel comfortable.
 And tons of 1-star reviews make you look elsewhere.
 Your website can showcase 5-star reviews and glowing customer testimonials.
 It’s word of mouth – but moved online, and it’s only possible with a website.

-#10 – Your site is where you build your brand
+#10 – Your website is where you build your brand

 Here’s the harsh truth – it doesn’t matter what you think about websites.

-Curious about building a site?
+Curious about building a site for your contractor business?
 Here’s what to do next

 Not every trade business needs a professional website with multiple service pages and a blog.